Please note that application deadline has passed. Deadline was 18 March 2020, 2 PM.

 - Researchers who already hold a grant from VILLUM FONDEN ending later than 31 December 2020 are not eligible to apply.

 - Researchers can apply for DKK 1-2m for up to two years to explore the breakthrough potential of their idea.
 The budget can cover all project-related expenses such as salary, travel, running costs, etc.

 In order to increase diversity and respect the uniqueness of outliers, each panel member is provided with a decisive vote which she/he can use only once.
 The panel member has the option to cast the decisive vote for an application which he/she finds to be particularly promising/valuable and therefore deserves the highest priority.
-VILLUM FONDEN strives to grant all applications which have received decisive votes along with the applications which have the best reviews in general.

-21 March 2018 at 14:00: Deadline for applications
+- 18 March 2020 at 14:00: Deadline for application

 The application must contain the following documents:

 - Proposal.
 Max.
 10,000 characters (about three pages).
 The proposal guidelines can be found below.